 a) Focused mode: You have the urgent need to solve a specific server problem.

-I should not say this, but the greatest fun for the techie is when something is wrong and you can perform an easy fix with a clever utility.
+I should not say this, but the greatest fun for a techie is when something is wrong and you can perform an easy fix with a clever utility.